 The integration of the passenger rescue system in the nose section of the upper stage and its reliable operation in all flight conditions is another critical aspect.
-Systematic analyses of the separation process with the SLP7 design have been performed in selected critical flight points [42, 43, 44].
-A summary of these results is included in section 2.4 which shows need for a future redesign of the passenger capsule and its integration in the passenger stage.
+Systematic analyses of the separation process with the SLP7 design have been performed in selected critical flight points.
+A summary of these results is presented in section 2.4 and reference 28 which supports a future redesign of the passenger stage.